thorpej/CoPicoVision/README.md

 ## Changes

+### Rev 2.0
+This is the first revision of the Super CoPicoVision!

+* Change all of the individual resistors and capacitors to 0805 SMT packages.
+* Change most of the logic ICs and the RAM to SOIC SMT packages.
+* Add Super Game Module functionality.
+* Fix a silly mistake in the rev 0.1 power supply; put the reservoid cap on VCC rather than VBUS.

 ### Rev 0.2
 * Fixed the swapped controller port issue in rev 0.1.
 * Reworked the output buffer of the audio circuit to use a TL071 op-amp.